-It is a long and winding road down the Glen Etive, one of the most gorgeous valleys in Scotland.
+It is a long and winding road down the Glen Etive, one of the most beautiful valleys in Scotland.
 I arrive under grey skies after a night full of rain and as I drive I watch the clouds of mist lifting up slowly from the forests on the hillsides, covering and revealing the summits of the mountains towering above me.
-Massive of Buchaille Etive Mor on one side and Creise on the other.
+Massive of Buachaille Etive Mor on one side and another munro, Creise on the other.

 I go all the way to the bottom of the valley to the shores of Loch Etive.
 Just after an old stone bridge over a loud waterfall a camper van is parked at a little white bothy.
 Gualachulain Bothy is your typical 18th century Scottish bothy turned hikers bothy with bunkbeds and cozy fireplace with the most stunning location, and it’s where El & Al are staying tonight and where they’re getting ready to share their wedding vows in a bit.

 It was a wild ride for these two with the uncertainty surrounding their wedding date as they’ve had to postpone their wedding from spring to summer due to the ongoing global pandemic.
 But in the end it all worked out and they’re getting married today!

 Eloping in Scotland

 Read further more about their day and if you’re looking for more info on how to elope to Scotland check this post, locations where to elope to in Scotland, what to bring along for adventure elopement in Scotland, or view gallery of Linda & Marcell’s Glencoe Elopement.

 Their celebrant Alyson Stewart of Humanist Society Scotland arrives with her typical burst of laughter and energy as we’re having a little look at the location they’ve chosen for their wedding ceremony in Glen Etive.